halogenOS/android_manifest/README.md

 You can also build on Arch Linux and derivatives.
 If that is the case, follow [this guide](https://wiki.archlinux.org/index.php/Android#Building)

+For Arch Linux users:

+There are quite a few things that need to be installed before starting.
+Enable the multilib repo in `/etc/pacman.conf` and do a `pacman -Syu` to make sure everything is up-to-date

-We recommend running following command for Arch Linux to ensure you have all the tools you need:
+We recommend running following command to ensure you have all the tools you need:

 ```
 # Instead of yay you can use your preferred AUR helper
 yay -S \
-  base-devel flex xml2 lzop pngcrush imagemagick \
+  base-devel multilib-devel aosp-devel \
-  bash git jdk8-openjdk brotli sdat2img \
+  lzop pngcrush imagemagick bash git brotli sdat2img \
   android-sdk-platform-tools android-udev
 ```